- Military Life Cycle

 MilParent Power offers tools, tips and tactics to help keep children and families healthy, safe and strong.
 Protective factors are conditions or attributes of individuals, families, communities or society that promote healthy child development and well-being.
 Research on child development and behavior has identified five protective factors that help keep families strong even when life gets difficult.
 Here they are:

-Concrete Supports for Parents.
 Strong families ask for help when they need it.
 Every parent needs help sometimes, whether it’s how to soothe a fussy baby, stretch a paycheck, keep kids engaged or manage your temper.
 Concrete supports include people or resources you can turn to whether you’re overwhelmed, need specialized resources or help with basic necessities.
-Military OneSource and military and family life counselors can help you find the help you need.
+Military OneSource and military and family life counselors can help you find the help you need, including the New MilParent specialty consultation for expectant parents and parents of children up to the age of 5.
 Suggested activity: Contact Military One Source or your installation Military and Family Support Center for assistance.

 Enhance your parenting game with helpful resources.

 You’ve got this.
 Military OneSource is the one source you need to secure more of those little parenting wins.
 You’ll find resources and support, ranging from Morale, Welfare and Recreation programs that your family will love to your installation’s Military and Family Support Center, New Parent Support Program and so much more to help you master this thing called parenting.